Josepujol/OpenSCAD-PiezasDibujo/README.md

 # OpenSCAD-PiezasDibujo
-A library of 3D printable open source pieces to learn to draw designed in OpenSCAD
+A library of 3D printable open source pieces to learn to draw perspectives and views.
+The pieces are designed in OpenSCAD

 # License: